OVECJOE/The-Journey-From-Ignorance/chapter_1.md

 **I woke up with a start…**

 The expression written on my face, if anyone saw me, was that of excitement, maybe it isn’t excitement…or I am just confused.
 It would have been, say embarrassing if I was in the public.
-Maybe I would been considered a fanatic, or a lunatic.
+Maybe I would be considered a fanatic, or a lunatic.
 Forget that for now… _What caused this inexplicable expression?_

 I have been thinking since a fortnight ago; I ran out of cash and was thinking of what I could do to make money…you should understand, humans do!